CAWorks-ChrisA/ftc_app-master-10318/README.md

 YAY, GOT EVERYTHING WORKING!

+This is for Green Team's(#10314) robots, Both ACtheGreat and Wchou1006 will contribute on this program!

 Copyright ACtheStudios Inc. All Rights Reserved to ACtheGreat

 This is the codes that my team TCHS Gold (#10318) will use, and potentially i will release this code to the TCHS Green team too!